Minkalla/quantum-safe-privacy-portal/docs/dev-guides/paperwork.md

 ## 🚀 Future Flags & Knowledge Transfer Notes

-### For WBS 1.15-1.22 Development
+### For WBS 1.16-1.22 Development
+1. **Device Trust Framework**: Device trust management system is now production-ready and should be integrated with all new authentication features
+2. **MongoDB Atlas Architecture**: All new development should use MongoDB Atlas connection patterns established in this WBS
-1. **Reuse Security Framework**: HybridCryptoService pattern should be extended for all new cryptographic features
+3. **Security Framework**: HybridCryptoService pattern should be extended for all new cryptographic features
-2. **Maintain Testing Standards**: Continue using real cryptographic operations, never mock security tests
+4. **Testing Standards**: Continue using real cryptographic operations and Atlas connectivity, never mock security tests
-3. **Telemetry Integration**: Extend structured logging framework for new security events
-4. **Circuit Breaker Patterns**: Apply to all external service integrations
+5. **CI/CD Patterns**: Use established MongoDB1 secret injection patterns for all new CI workflows

 ### Architecture Decisions to Maintain
 - **Dependency Injection**: Use NestJS DI for all cryptographic services